Chapter I: General Provisions

 (7) Implement online anti-espionage safety precaution measures;

-(8) Complete non-traditional counter-espionage security precaution efforts including the biological, ecological, resources, and energy.
+(8) Complete non-traditional counter-espionage security precaution efforts including on biology, the ecology, resources, and energy;

 (9) Cooperate with state security organs in lawfully carrying out efforts;